furlat/LLMBooster/README.md

 # LLMBooster

 LLMBooster is a Python library designed for efficient, parallel processing of large language model (LLM) requests.
-It supports both OpenAI and Anthropic APIs, allowing for high-throughput, rate-limited interactions with these services.
+It supports both OpenAI and Anthropic APIs, offering features like prompt caching, structured outputs, and various response formats.

 ## Features